-A true vegan knows that there is nothing tastes better than then earthy undertones of the plant-based milks, especially when they find the perfect crunchy cereal pairings.
+A true vegan knows that there is nothing that tastes better than the earthy undertones of the plant-based milk, especially when they find the perfect crunchy cereal pairings.

 Unfortunately, everyone on the vegan side of life knows that finding the perfect vegan milk is not always easy.

 With that in mind, we’ve come up with a list of some of the best vegan milk options for cereal.
 These milk options are not only the perfect cereal pairings but also the healthiest alternatives to dairy milk and dairy products.

 Here are some of the best vegan milk options for cereal

 Made from soybeans or the soy protein isolate (we prefer the soy milk from the natural soybeans), soy milk has a characteristic mild but creamy flavor.

 Different brands of soy milk will taste differently, but we recommend opting for natural soy milk, not the soy milk made from protein isolates with thickeners, added sugars, and vegetable oils